tcoram/toolboxforth/README.md

 As opinionated as this FORTH implementation may be, it has served me well (in actual shippable embeded products!) since 2009.

-The "posix" (e.g. Linux, OpenBSD, etc) build is really meant to help bootstrap the microcontroller build and to test out apps before dropping down to a microcontroller.
+The "POSIX" (e.g. Linux, OpenBSD, etc) build is really meant to help bootstrap the microcontroller build and to test out apps before dropping down to a microcontroller.

-For example: You use the posix build to generate a dictionary dump that can be simply included for the microcontroller (currently Arduino) build.
+For example: You use the POSIX build to generate a dictionary dump that can be simply included for the microcontroller (currently Arduino) build.

 Look at the Makefile for direction...
 You currently need Arduino IDE to build the